-Donald Trump famously labeled the mainstream media an “Enemy of the American People”, which most of the media bristled at.
+Donald Trump famously labeled the certain segments of the mainstream media an “Enemy of the American People”, which most of the media bristled at.
 As a reaction to his pronouncement they called him unfit, inappropriate, and that “Donald Trump is demonstrating an authoritarian attitude and inclination that shows no understanding of the role of the free press.”

-Now I’m no ardent defender of President Trump, but on this specific issue, I tend to agree with him whole-heartedly.
+Now, I’m not defender of President Trump unequivocally, but on this specific issue, I tend to agree with him whole-heartedly.